IO-Aerospace-software-engineering/Astrodynamics/README.md

 ## Install from binaries
 ### On Linux

-1. Create a cmake project
+1. Create your C/C++ project folder, in this example we assume your output path will be called "build" but you can use the name of your choice.

 2. Extract **Includes** folder from archive IO-Toolkit-Linux-vx.x.xx-x to folder /usr/local/include/IO/.
+3. Copy **libIO.SDK.so<span>** to /usr/local/lib/

-3. Extract **Data** folder from archive IO-Toolkit-Linux-vx.x.xx-x to your executable build folder.
+4. Extract **Data** folder from archive IO-Toolkit-Linux-vx.x.xx-x to your executable build folder.

-4. You should have :
+5. You should have :
     ```
     YourProject
         | build
            | Data
     ```
-5. Copy **libIO.SDK.so<span>** to /usr/local/lib/

 ### On Windows

-1. Create a cmake project
+1. Create your C/C++ project folder, in this example we assume your output path will be called "build" but you can use the name of your choice.

 2. From the dll package you just downloaded
    - Copy **Includes** folder at the root of the project
-   - Copy **IO.SDK.dll** and **IO.SDK.lib** in the build folder and in the Debug folder.
+   - Copy **IO.SDK.dll** and **IO.SDK.lib** in the build folder and in the Debug or Release folder (this depends on your build configuration).
 You can also copy the library in parent folder and configure your linker to use the relative path of the library
    - Copy folder : **Data** in the Debug folder\

     You should have a folder tree like below